rolandholik/Quixote/Documentation/tsem.rst

 notion of a TMA being a model for a successor to the TPM.
 From a system trust or integrity perspective, a TPM is designed to provide a retrospective assessment of the actions that have occurred on a platform.
-A verifying party uses the TPM event log, and a PCR based summary measurement, to verify what actions have occurred on the host, in order to allow a determination of whether or not the platform should be 'trusted'.
+A verifying party uses the TPM event log and a PCR based summary measurement, to verify what actions have occurred on the host, in order to allow a determination of whether or not the platform should be 'trusted'.